-Starting Model Year 2009
+Starting Model Year 2007

-The E-Z-GO Division of Textron Inc. reserves the right to incorporate engineering and design changes to products in this Manual, without obligation to include these changes on units leased/sold previously.

-The information contained in this Manual may be revised periodically by the E-Z-GO Division, and therefore is subject to change without notice.
+E-Z-GO Division of TEXTRON Inc. reserves the right to make design changes without obligation to make these changes on units previously sold and the information contained in this manual is subject to change without notice.